What fire alarm do I need?

 (v) Type L1 – Detection throughout the building including rooms greater than 1M squared

-If you have a mixed use building the fire risk assessor may designate a sub section of BS5839 which is called Part 6 – this relates generally to domestic premises and it’s not unusual for a block of flats to have the part 1 system in the lobby and common areas and part 6 system in the flats, part 6 also has ‘types’ and to make things a little more specific (meaning hard) it also has ‘grades’.
+If you have a mixed-use building, then the fire risk assessor may designate a sub-section of BS5839 which is called Part 6 – this relates generally to domestic premises and it’s not unusual for a block of flats to have the part 1 system in the lobby and common areas and part 6 system in the flats, part 6 also has ‘types’ and to make things a little more specific (meaning hard) it also has ‘grades’.

-- If I have not already lost with the world of information above then the next thing that you need to do is make sure that when you ask for quotes that you ‘specify’ which of the levels of coverage that you have been pointed to above, you then stand a chance of getting a comparable if not ‘innovative’ quotation.
+- If I’ve not already lost you with the world of information above then the next thing that you need to do is make sure that when you ask for quotes, you ‘specify’ the level of coverage your Fire Risk Assessment says you need to get.
+You then stand a chance of getting a comparable if not ‘innovative’ quotation.

-- Make sure that you get the certification that is required within BS5839 for Fire Alarm Systems
+- You must ensure that you get the certification you require in line with BS5839 for Fire Alarm Systems

-- Certificate of Commissioning (which is the one that is making sure it works properly)
+- Commissioning Certificate (which is the one that is making sure it works properly)

-- Certificate of Verification and Handover – This is the final certificate that makes sure that the job has been put in to the designer’s requirements and that the client is accepting the work that has been carried out.
+- Certificate of Verification and Handover – This is the final certificate that makes sure that the job has been completed to the designer’s requirements and that the client is accepting the work that has been carried out.

 - BAFE SP203 certification – this is the certificate that carries the third party accreditation and is lodged with BAFE for reference

-If emergency lighting has been installed as part of the works in our building the standard for this is BS5266 part 1, this has only one design type and in summary requires (in general);
+If you have had emergency lighting installed as part of the works in your building, the standard for this is BS5266 part 1, this has only one design type and in summary, (generally) requires;

-Two fittings in one compartment and generally for 3-hour duration
+Two fittings in one compartment and generally for the 3-hour duration

 Above critical processes, fire alarm call points, the fire alarm panel, fire extinguishers, escape routes and fire exits (signage), externally of fire exits and routes to assembly points

-Of course the above only scratches the surface of specifying a fire alarm.
-If anything it creates some questions, that’s why we are here, if you need our advice please call us and we will do our best to let you have the benefit of our experience.
-You can browse our blog for more information.
+Of course the above only scratches the surface of specifying a fire alarm, therefore, if anything, it poses more questions.
+Which is why we’re here for you if you need advice or guidance with anything related.
+Call us and you will have the benefit of our experience.
+You can browse our blogs for more information.

-* Trust is important, however, you should get proof, this will show that you have carried out due diligence, you should ask for recommendations from other organisations that the risk assessor has worked for, ideally in your sector.
-Remember that the liability lies with you to ensure that you checked the credentials of whom ever you use and for the works that they have done for you.
+* Trust is important, however, you should get proof, this will show that you have carried out due diligence.
+You should ask for recommendations from other organisations that the risk assessor has worked for, but ideally in your sector.
+Remember that the liability lies with you, therefore you must ensure that you have checked the credentials of whoever you use the works they’ve done for you.